 This article reviews 6 of the potential health benefits black garlic may offer.

-The fermentation process causes black garlic to contain substantially more antioxidants than raw garlic (
+The aging process causes black garlic to contain substantially more antioxidants than raw garlic (

 One 2014 study found that the total antioxidant activity increased significantly in black garlic during aging.
-In the study, garlic reached its peak antioxidant content at 21 days of fermentation (
+In the study, garlic reached its peak antioxidant content at 21 days of aging (

-As a result of the fermentation process, black garlic contains more antioxidant compounds than raw garlic.
+As a result of the aging process, black garlic contains more antioxidant compounds than raw garlic.
 Antioxidants have protective effects against cell damage and disease.

 In a 2019 study in rats fed a diet high in fat and sugar, treatment with an extract of black garlic resulted in metabolic improvements such as lowered cholesterol, decreased inflammation and appetite regulation (

-An older 2009 study in rats with diabetes found that the antioxidant activity of black garlic could help protect against complications that often result from high blood sugar (
+An older 2009 study in rats with diabetes found that aged black garlic resulted in higher levels of antioxidant activity than fresh garlic.
+The authors concluded that aged black garlic could help prevent diabetes complications due to its antioxidant properties (

 In another animal study from 2019, researchers fed rats a diet high in fat.
 Rats that consumed black garlic experienced significantly lower levels of glucose and insulin in their blood compared with those that didn’t consume it (